bldavies/bldavies.com/content/blog/2022-04-01-tolerance-compromise-social-networks/index.md

 Genicot closes with guidance on finding tolerant people:

-> Looking at the identity of the members of a person’s social network may overestimate the tolerance exhibited by the person.
+> Looking at the identity of the members of a person's social network may overestimate the tolerance exhibited by the person.
-> The distance between a person’s identity and her friends’ behaviors would likely tell us more about her tolerance.
+> The distance between a person's identity and her friends' behaviors would likely tell us more about her tolerance.

 Tolerance isn't about having diverse friends; it's about *not forcing friends to accommodate your beliefs*.